Last Updated on February 17, 2021 by Julia Wilson

 Cones are responsible for the perception of colour and fine vision.
 Cats have 25 rods to each cone compared to humans who have four rods to each cone which enables cats to see in one-eighth of the illumination humans need.

 The pupils are the hole in the centre of the iris which allows light into the eye.
 Pupils constrict (narrow) or dilate (widen) in response to light.
 Cats have elliptical pupils which can narrow in bright light to reduce the amount of light entering the eye.
 Researchers at UC Davis, California, found cats experience a 135-fold change in pupil size compared to humans who only experience a 15 fold change.
-You can see the difference between a constricted and a dilated pupil in the image below.
-Following that, it is easy to see that a cat’s pupils dilate considerably more than those of a person.

 The tapetum lucidum is a layer of reflective tissue which lies directly behind the retina and acts as a mirror to reflect light back through the retina.
 If the light misses a rod, it will reflect off the mirror layer of the tapetum lucidum and be bounced back, which provides the photoreceptor cells with a second opportunity for photon-photoreceptor stimulation, thereby enhancing visual sensitivity at low light levels.